zicna/redux-forms-codealong/readme.md

 }
 ```

-Ok, once you change the `manageTodo()` reducer to the above function, open up
-the console in your browser, and try clicking the submit button a few times.
-The
-log will show that our reducer is concatenating new values every time the form
+Ok, with these changes, open up the console in your browser, and try adding a few todos.
+The log will show that our reducer is concatenating new values every time the form is submitted!

-is submitted!
+In the next lesson we will tackle rendering our list of todos to the DOM.

 ## Summary

 There's a lot of typing in this section, but three main steps.

 - First, we made sure the React component of our application was working.
-We did
-  this by building a form, and then making sure that whenever the user typed in
-  the form's input, the state was updated.
+We did this by building a form, and then making sure that whenever the user typed something into the form's input, the component's state was updated.

-- Second, We connected the component to **Redux** and designed our `mapDispatchToProps`
+- Second, We connected the component to **Redux** and created our `mapDispatchToProps` to dispatch our `ADD_TODO` action to the reducer

 - Third, we built our reducer such that it responded to the appropriate event
   and concatenated the payload into our array of todos.